 A person cannot free himself, through his gifts to the poor on Purim, from the general obligation of 'Tzedakah' (Charity) which the Torah places upon him.

 The gifts should be given in sufficient time for the poor to utilize them during Purim - and for their Purim meals.
 The poor person may do as he wishes with the gifts, however.

-This year (2020 - 5780), Zdaka center will be distribute the Matanot l'Evyonim to needy families out of Jerusalem (Tuesday, 10 March) and in Jerusalem on Purim (Wednesday, 11 March) so any donation, no matter what the size would be greatly appreciated.
+This year (2020 - 5780), Zdaka center will be distribute the Matanot l'Evyonim to needy families on Purim day, out of Jerusalem (Tuesday, 10 March) and in Jerusalem (Wednesday, 11 March) so any donation, no matter what the size would be greatly appreciated.
 A generous donation of $18 will sponsor one decent meal of Purim.